 Begin your day at Blacksmith Coffee Shop & Roastery.
 Start shopping at the Hemslöjd Swedish Gifts, where they make Lindsborg’s signature Dala holiday horses.
 Rent a quadricycle there and pedal around downtown Lindsborg.
 We recommend The Good Merchant, Trollslända toy store, Small World Gallery’s jewelry and art, and Rendezvous Adventure Outfitters.
 Take a break at The White Peacock café, then search for the Wild Dala Herd horses.
 The Blue Colla Dala is my favorite.

 Birger Sandzén arrived in Lindsborg from Sweden in 1894.
 The prolific artist’s works hang in numerous art museums, including the National Museum in Stockholm, Sweden.
 See his work in his memorial gallery.
-See Lester Raymer’s work in numerous media at the Red Barn Studio, the former working studio of Raymer.
+See Lester Raymer’s work in numerous media at the Red Barn Studio, Raymer’s former working studio.

 3 And 4.
-Explore The Gorgeous Flint Hills In Cottonwood Falls And Strong City
+Cottonwood Falls And Strong City

 If you’ve heard Kansas is flat, the Flint Hills will show you otherwise.
 Experience the Flint Hills and the tallgrass prairie’s last major segment at the Tallgrass Prairie National Preserve north of Strong City.
 While hiking through the preserve, stop, close your eyes, and listen to the grass and the birds singing.
 Watch for the 100 bison who live in the preserve.
 The Southwind Nature Trail to the Lower Fox Creek School is my favorite hike.